ACCESS-NRI/access-py-telemetry/README.md

 If this package is used within a Jupyter notebook, telemetry calls will be made asynchronously, so as to not block the execution of the notebook.
 This means that the telemetry calls will be made in the background, and will not affect the performance of the notebook.

-If you are using this in a REPL, telemetry calls are currently synchronous, and will block the execution of the code until the telemetry call is made.
-This will be fixed in a future release.
+Outside a Jupyter notebook, telemetry calls will be made in a new python process using the multiprocessing module, and so will be non-blocking but may have a small overhead.

 ![PyPI version](https://img.shields.io/pypi/v/access_py_telemetry.svg)
 ![Build Status](https://img.shields.io/travis/access-nri/access_py_telemetry.svg)